PetSafe Easy Walk Harness

 What to Look For: A Akita Buyer's Checklist

-When comparing dog harnesses for your Akita, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog harnesses for a Akita, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Fit And Adjustability

-The Akita at 70-130 lbs needs products specifically sized for their large frame.
-We only recommend products available in the correct size range.
+The Akita at 70-130 lbs needs products sized for their large frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Pull Control